brnaldomesi/Time-Latched-Wallet/README.md

 * Bob cannot withdraw any funds before the wallet time lock expires or is empty
 * Bob withdraws the ETH when the wallet gets unlocked
 * Bob withdraws all TopCoder tokens

-The demo is recorded and uploaded here: https://youtu.be/q4sUnL3KhOU.

 ## Technical Details